dimitrisgiannopoulos/latency-bandwidth-simulator/README.md

 # Latency and Bandwidth Simulator

-This project provides a real-time WebSocket-based game application designed to simulate network latency and bandwidth conditions.
-It includes a client application and a server to measure latency and test various payload sizes under simulated conditions.
+This project provides a real-time WebSocket-based game designed to simulate network latency and bandwidth conditions, inspired by applications such as Augmented Reality (AR).
+The application uses padding to artificially increase message sizes for testing purposes, simulating the behavior of heavier payloads in real-world scenarios.

 ## Features

-- **WebSocket Communication**: Real-time communication between the client and server.
+- **WebSocket Communication**: Real-time communication between the client and server for gameplay and latency simulation.
 - **Latency Measurement**: Measures round-trip latency using WebSocket `ping-pong` messages.
-- **Payload Simulation**: Adjust the payload size dynamically to simulate light, medium, heavy, or no payloads.
+- **Payload Simulation**: Dynamically adjustable payload sizes to simulate varying levels of network load (e.g., Light, Medium, Heavy, or No Payload).
-- **Stop/Restart Game**: Allows stopping and restarting the game for testing purposes.
+- **Frame Updates**: The client updates the game state only when new data is received from the server.
+- **Configurable Frame Rate**: The server frame rate and padding frequency are configurable in the code, with the current setup transmitting padded messages every 500ms to simulate state synchronization.
-- **Responsive Design**: A canvas-based game playable in a web browser.
+- **Responsive Gameplay**: A canvas-based game playable in a web browser, including paddle movement and a bouncing ball.

-- **Configurable WebSocket Server**: Runs in a containerized environment for easy deployment.
+## Simulation Details

+1. **Dynamic Payload Sizes**:
+    - **No Payload**: No additional payload is added to messages.
+    - **Light**: ~50 KB added to client messages, ~500 KB added to server messages.
+    - **Medium**: ~100 KB added to client messages, ~1 MB added to server messages.
+    - **Heavy**: ~250 KB added to client messages, ~2.5 MB added to server messages.
+2. **Padding Usage**:
+    - Padding simulates the heavier data loads of AR applications.
+    - The additional padding is dropped as soon as it is received and is not processed further.
+3. **Frame Updates**:
+    - The game frame updates only when the client receives new game state data from the server.
+    - This approach ensures synchronized gameplay but may result in visible delays when large payloads are used.

 ## Setup and Usage

 ### Prerequisites

-1. **Docker**: Install Docker to build and run the container.
-2. **Node.js**: Required for local development.
+1. **Node.js**: Required for local development.
-3. **AWS ECS** (optional): For deploying the server in the cloud.
+2. **Docker**: (Optional) For containerized deployment.

 ### Clone the Repository